The infinitesimal projective rigidity under Dehn filling: Dehn fillings and Thurston's slice

 In this section we recall the deformation space introduced by Thurston in his proof of hyperbolic Dehn filling theorem \cite{ThurstonNotes}.

 Along the paper, $M$ denotes a compact manifold with boundary a union of $k>0$ tori and hyperbolic interior:

 where each $\partial_i M\cong T^2$.

-The deformation space of hyperbolic structures is described by the \emph{Thurston slice}.
+The deformation space of hyperbolic structures of $M$ around the complete structure is described by the \emph{Thurston's slice} \cite{ThurstonNotes,NZ}.
 Given $\lambda_i,\mu_i\in\pi_1(\partial M)$ a pair of simple closed curves that generate the fundamental group on each component $\partial M_i$, Thurston introduced a parameter

 defined on $U$ a neighborhood of $0$.
 The neighborhood $U$ parametrizes the deformations of the complete holonomy of the interior of $M$.
 Two structures parametrized by $u$ and $u'\in U$ are equivalent (the developing maps differ by composing with an isometry of $\mathbf H^3$) if and only if